 The aim of this course is to investigate the relationship between the consumption of popular cultural products (objects, images, discourses) and social life in Japan, based mostly on perspectives from cultural anthropology and cultural studies.
+The primary focus will be on fandoms, subcultures and identities structured through contemporary consumption practices.

 Popular culture is intimately involved in the production and circulation of codes of meaning, forming an ever more significant aspect of what anthropologists call "culture."
-In addition to being a huge commercial sector, popular culture is the site of the creation of dreams and longings, of styles of adornment, forms of play, social belonging, and identity.
-We increasingly know one another, and ourselves, through practices of pop culture consumption, largely commercially mediated.
-People's interactions with popular culture is not simply passive consumption, but can involve creativity, agency, and resistance to dominant norms.
+While forming a huge, profit-motivated commercial sector, popular culture is also the site of the creation of dreams and longings, of styles of adornment, forms of play, social belonging, and identity.
+We increasingly know one another, and ourselves, through practices of pop culture consumption.

 In this course, we will critically explore selected topics from the broad field of popular culture in Japan, with a focus on the relationships between cultural products, consumption practices, and social norms, practices, and tensions within Japanese society.
-We will briefly cover the topic of the historical development of popular cultural industry in Japan, followed by the recent emergence of a discourse on "cool Japan."
+We will briefly discuss the historical development of popular cultural industry in Japan, followed by the recent emergence of a discourse on "cool Japan."
 Most of the course will be devoted to exploring specific fandoms, subcultures or cultural categories constructed around consumption practices such as otaku, the dôjinshi world and fujoshi female consumers of male-male eroticism, J-rappers, gyaru, visual-kei fans and the legendary fans of the Takarazuka Revue.
 Fans' creative "play" with norms of gender and sexuality will be a theme running throughout the course.
 We will also explore questions of creativity and self-expression, constructions of "deviance," and the role of popular culture in resistance to, or reinscription of, dominant norms.

-We will also follow the global circulation of cultural products to and from Japan as they slip out of the original contexts of production and are adapted to local contexts and given new meanings and social effects.
+We will also follow the global circulation of cultural products to and from Japan as they slip out of the original contexts of production, are adapted to local contexts and given new meanings and social effects.
 Students' own interests in and expertise on aspects of popular culture will be utilized to help us make sense of links between popular culture consumption practices and other aspects of social life.

-We will engage some readings on theoretical and conceptual issues in popular culture and society, as well as some offering historical background on Japanese developments.
-The bulk of our readings address recent specific Japanese popular cultural phenomena, as discussed in the writings of Ian Condry on J-rap, S. Kinsella on kawaii, L. Miller on gyaru, A. Mizoguchi on yaoi, C. Yano on enka, plus work on youth fashion, visual-kei musical performance, etc.
+We will cover some readings on theoretical and conceptual issues in popular culture and society (e.g., John Storey, Peter Martin, David Chaney).
+Most readings will address recent specific Japanese popular cultural phenomena, as discussed in the writings of Ian Condry on J-rap, S. Kinsella on kawaii, L. Miller on gyaru, A. Mizoguchi on yaoi, C. Yano on enka, J. Stocker on manzai comedy, plus work on youth fashion, visual-kei musical performance, etc.